 NATO internships open doors for future peace and security professionals

-As an international organization, NATO is characterised by diversity.
-It is comprised of people from different backgrounds, cultures, work styles, values and ways of thinking.
-This is reflected in the Organization’s internship programme, which offers opportunities in various areas, such as political science, international relations, IT, media, finance and human resources.
+As an international organisation, NATO is characterised by diversity: people from different backgrounds, cultures, work styles, values and ways of thinking.
+This is reflected in the Alliance’s internship programme, which offers opportunities in a variety of areas including political science, international relations, IT, media, finance and human resources.

 To apply or learn more, visit the NATO Internship Programme page (www.nato.int/internships).